Baidu Baike: Unsourced and inaccurate information

 Around 2012, a list was created for "10 prestigious schools in China", which became the subject of controversy and edit warring, with universities being added or removed by individual editors who wished to promote their alma mater.
 After 34 edit changes, the page was locked by Baidu around 2014 and deleted, citing no clear criteria exist for the listing.

 In 2014, there was edit warring over the entry regarding paraxylene following an industrial accident involving the chemical, with users repeatedly changing the entry to inaccurately say the substance was "highly toxic" when it was only mildly toxic, with students from Tsinghua University collaborating to repeatedly correct the entry.
 In 2017, the article on aristolochic acid was criticised after it erroneously described the substance as having "anti-cancer" properties when it was actually carcinogenic (cancer-causing).

 A 2016 article in the People's Daily criticised Baidu Baike for having articles that promoted pseudoscientific concepts, such as human levitation, with a 2017 Science and Technology Daily (the official newspaper of the Chinese government Ministry of Science and Technology) article noting that Baidu Baike described bioresonance therapy as effective, while Wikipedia correctly described it as pseudoscience.
 In 2017, Baidu Baike was criticised for having a long entry dedicated to the concept of "earthquake clouds" (a type of cloud that purportedly appears before earthquakes) treating the existence of these clouds as factual, which was only cited to a single false reference, when the concept is widely rejected among mainstream scientists.
 During the 2017 Jiuzhaigou earthquake, residents of the local area reported seeing "earthquake clouds", bringing the concept to wider attention.
 Following pressure from the Chinese Academy of Sciences and China Association for Science and Technology, the entry was corrected by experts.

 Also in 2017, Baidu Baike was criticised for erroneously putting an image of fraudster Wu Ying illustrating the article about the unrelated fraudster Su Ye Nu.

-People who are subjects of articles on Baidu Baike have complained that correcting errors in their entries is burdensome, requiring supporting documents and even facial recognition to verify their identity, and that Baidu Baike contains articles on low profile people that can be perceived as privacy violations by their subjects, and that such entries are difficult to get deleted.
+People who are subjects of articles on Baidu Baike have complained that correcting errors in their entries is burdensome, requiring supporting documents and even facial recognition to verify their identity, and that Baidu Baike contains articles on low-profile individuals that can be perceived as privacy violations by their subjects, and that such entries are difficult to get deleted.

 Following the public release of large language model (LLM) based-AI text generation software in 2022, Baidu Baike users began to complain about the widespread insertion of AI-generated text into Baidu Baike articles which contained factual errors.